Student Handbook and Expectations

 Withdrawing to attend another school

-Students must be withdrawn from Baldwin County Virtual School before enrolling in another school, including a different Baldwin County Public School.
-Students withdraw in two instances: when they choose to attend another school or when they no longer meet the eligibility requirements to attend BCVS.
+Students must be withdrawn from Baldwin County Virtual Secondary School before enrolling in another school, including a different Baldwin County Public School.
+Students withdraw in two instances: when they choose to attend another school or when they no longer meet the eligibility requirements to attend BCVSS.

-When withdrawals are needed, parents need to make an appointment with BCVS’s counselor to complete the withdrawal paperwork.
+When withdrawals are needed, parents need to make an appointment with BCVSS’s counselor to complete the withdrawal paperwork.
 Contact the school to schedule the appointment.

 ACADEMIC INTERVENTION: Academic Support Policy

-Academic Intervention is a strategy used by BCVS staff to monitor students’ progress through their coursework and help students who struggle to keep up with the pace of classwork.
+Academic Intervention is a strategy used by BCVSS staff to monitor students’ progress through their coursework and help students who struggle to keep up with the pace of classwork.

 Academic Intervention Meetings